Klotok Hire and How to Find a Tanjung Puting Guide to See the Orangutans

 ENVIRONMENTAL DEVASTATION IN BORNEO

 Wild orangutans only live in Sumatra and Borneo.
 Unfortunately their habitat is rapidly disappearing due to deforestation from palm oil plantations and mining.
 Sumatra and Kalimantan are threatened by environmental destruction, with hectares and hectares gobbed up by the palm oil plantations.
 World Wildlife Fund (WWF) estimated that 230,000 orangutans lived in the wild one hundred years ago, but now there are only 41,000 orangutans remaining in Borneo and 7,500 in Sumatra.
+The United Nations recognizes Tanjung Puting National Park as a World Biosphere Reserve, but this does nothing to prevent its destruction.

 Deforestation is a huge part of the problem.
 Go now, before it is too late.
 And support the organizations doing valuable conservation work in this area!